uofu-emb/rtos/labs/11.bluetooth/README.md

 ### Background

-Clone the bluetooth branch of the rtos.template repo.
+Fork the bluetooth template repo https://github.com/uofu-emb/rtos.bt.
 This contains the FreeRTOS setup and a basic GATT server implementation.
-The template starts with code from the pico-example and btstack repos.
+The template starts with simplified code from the pico-example and btstack repos.

 https://bluekitchen-gmbh.com/btstack/#examples/examples/#gatt-server-heartbeat-counter-over-gatt